-There are six different strands to the study:
+There were six different strands to the study:

-The first, which is coming towards the close involved 3 systematic reviews to establish current evidence relating to :
+The first involved 3 systematic reviews to establish current evidence relating to:

 - speech, language and communication development with specific reference to children using symbol communication aids;

-- the language and communication characteristics of both the child and the communication aids considered in decision making;
+- the language and communication characteristics the communication aids considered in decision making;

 - clinical decision making related to aided communication in allied health professions

-The second strand, which is work in progress, is to undertake focus groups with professionals who are actively involved in assessments to understand their current processes of decision making.
+The second strand involved focus groups with professionals who are actively involved in assessments to understand their current processes of decision making.

-The third strand of the study, just beginning now, is working with 15-20 children and young people in three age groups, ages 4-6 years, ages 10-12 years and then age 18 plus, who are either going through an assessment for the first time or being reassessed.
-Besides interviewing the children and young people we are also interviewing their family member(s) and the professional team around them to appreciate what the assessment process means to them.
+In the third strand children and young people who use AAC were invited to take part and share their experiences of AAC assessments.
+Children and young people in three age ranges were invited, 4-6 years, 10-12 years and then 18 plus.
+Besides interviewing the children and young people, we also interviewed their family member(s) and the professional team around them to appreciate what the assessment process means to them.

-The fourth work package is the quantitative element of the study, this uses surveys and discrete choice experiments to evaluate clinical decision making processes.
-During 2017 professionals are being asked to make choices between various attributes, derived from the earlier work packages, typically considered in the assessment process to find out which determine their recommendations for prescribing AAC.
-This stage in the study aims to validate what has found out in the earlier focus groups and interviews.
+Informed by the first and second strand, the fourth work package involved a quantitative element of the study.
+During this strand, surveys and discrete choice experiments were used to evaluate clinical decision making processes.
+Professionals were asked to make choices between various attributes, derived from the earlier work packages, typically considered in the assessment process to find out which determine their recommendations for prescribing AAC.
+The aim of this stage was to validate what has found out in the earlier focus groups and interviews.

-The results from all these will then be used to develop the fifth stage decision making resource to support professionals and provide those who use AAC and their families with accessible knowledge and information about what to expect from the assessment process.
-Before being widely disseminated these resources will go back to focus groups, including people who contributed earlier to test their soundness and reliability for use in the real world.
+These results were combined to produce the fifth stage, a decision-making resource to support professionals and provide those who use AAC and their families with accessible knowledge and information about what to expect from the assessment process.
+Before being widely disseminated, these resources were evaluated using focus groups, including people who contributed earlier to test their soundness and reliability for use in the real world.

-The final part of the project is about dissemination.
-Led by the 2 co-researchers from Manchester Met this started on day one of the project with awareness raising and will continue to beyond the point the project outcomes are achieved.
+The final aspect of the project is about dissemination.
+Led by the 2 co-researchers from Manchester Metropolitan University, this element started on day one of the project with awareness raising and continues beyond the point the project outcomes are achieved.